HustleAura/Bookify/README.md

 <a id="usage"></a>
 ## 📖 Usage guide/ Application flow

+### Installation :

+- Clone the repo on to the local machine.
+- Open Bookify/bookify in android studio.
+- Run main.dart in emulator / device.

 ### Sign Up Page
 Enter all the fields for successful sign up.
 Make sure the password strength is strong.
 It requires a minimum of 6 characters